We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When it comes to ease and the overall quality of the interactive experience, Talkspace’s platform provides a great dashboard with lots of opportunities to track your progress.
 During the initial sign-up, you’re paired with a live matching agent during your first interaction, which creates a sense of human contact right from the beginning.

-If you need financial aid, BetterHelp offers that opportunity.
+If you need financial aid, BetterHelp offers that opportunity, while Talkspace does not.
 Also, its basic plan is less expensive than Talkspace’s plan with video conferencing.
-Additionally, BetterHelp allows you to talk with your therapist on the phone, an option that Talkspace doesn’t provide.
+Another bonus is that BetterHelp allows you to talk with your therapist on the phone, an option that Talkspace doesn’t provide.

 To begin online therapy with Talkspace, you’ll be asked to answer a short questionnaire.
-Questions will range from your sleeping patterns, your physical health, your insurance coverage, and your preference for a mental health professional.
+Questions will range from:

 At the end of the questionnaire, you’ll be asked to enter your email, and in a few days, someone will be in touch with a match.